thephoeron/LLTHW/book/3-13-0-computational-physics.md

 In this chapter, we will revisit the methodology from Chapters 3.12 on Scientific Computing, and 3.7 on 3D Game Development, to progressively build 3D OpenGL simulations of n-body problems, gravitational fields, relativistic systems that warp spacetime, and models of sub-atomic particle physics; and as a final exercise, we will explore Newtonian Mechanics as an emergent system of Quantum Mechanics.

----

-Combine methodology from Scientific Computing and Game Development into modeling physical systems.

-Develop a physics engine.

-Test modeled physical systems against results from other platforms.

 <ul class="pager">
   <li class="previous"><a href="/book/3-12-0-scientific-computing/">&laquo; Previous</a></li>
   <li><a href="/book/">Table of Contents</a></li>